 Crucially, Dex is the primary statistic for ranged combat, naturally one of the biggest draws to playing as a Ranger.
-Maintaining a high Dex statistic also supports Acrobatics, Armour Class, and even Stealth – which is another speciality for the class.
+Maintaining a high Dex statistic also supports Acrobatics, Armour Class, and even Stealth – which is another specialty for the class.
 Basically, you want Dex to be your main focus if you intend to play the class to its fullest potential.

 Starting at level two, Rangers can cast spells with their casting attribute in Wisdom (Wis), so this should be your secondary focus, with Strength (Str) and Intelligence (Int) being your dump statistics.
 At level one, you have significant experience in studying, tracking, hunting, and even talking to a certain type of enemy.

-You also get to choose a type of Favoured Enemy, which grants you an advantage on Wis (Survival) to track them, as well as Intelligence (Int) to recall information about them.
-It’s safe to choose Orcs, Giants, or Goblins as your Favoured Enemy, since you will likely encounter these early on in the lion’s share of beginner DnD campaigns – in the Forgotten Realms DnD settings, at least.
+You also get to choose a type of Favored Enemy, which grants you an advantage on Wis (Survival) to track them, as well as Intelligence (Int) to recall information about them.
+It’s safe to choose Orcs, Giants, or Goblins as your Favored Enemy, since you will likely encounter these early on in the lion’s share of beginner DnD campaigns – in the Forgotten Realms DnD settings, at least.

 Ranger 5e fighting styles

 Once you hit level two, you’ll adopt a Fighting Style as part of your Ranger’s growing repertoire.
 However, you can’t take a Fighting Style option more than once, even if you get the opportunity to choose again later on.
-Whether you prefer picking off enemies from afar, or getting up close and personal, taking the time to figure this out will improve your overall experience of playing D&D.
+Whether you prefer picking off enemies from afar or getting up close and personal, taking the time to figure this out will improve your overall experience of playing D&D.

-Archery: +2 to attack rolls with ranged weapons is precisely what you are looking for as a Ranger.
++2 to attack rolls with ranged weapons is precisely what you are looking for as a Ranger.
 Not only are you looking to be Dex-based, but this will also help you offset the penalty from using shots with the Sharpshooter feat.

-Defence: While wearing DnD armor, gaining +1 to AC is far from impressive, but, seeing as AC is tricky to scale, it can make all the difference – especially with a high Dex statistic.
+While wearing DnD armor, gaining +1 to AC is far from impressive, but, seeing as AC is tricky to scale, it can make all the difference – especially with a high Dex statistic.

-Druidic Warrior: You can learn two DnD cantrips of your choice from the Druid 5e spell list.
+You can learn two DnD cantrips of your choice from the Druid 5e spell list.
 But, importantly, these count as Ranger spells when you use them, so Wis is your spellcasting ability for these cantrips.
 Each time you gain a level as the Ranger, you can swap out one of these cantrips for another one from the Druid spell list.

-Two-Weapon Fighting: When it comes to fighting with two DnD weapons, you can add your ability modifier to the damage of the second attack.
+When it comes to fighting with two DnD weapons, you can add your ability modifier to the damage of the second attack.
 The second attack remains a bonus action, which allows you to pile on a bunch of damage in combat.

-Thrown Weapon Fighting: You can draw a weapon that has the thrown property as part of the attack you make with that weapon.
+You can draw a weapon that has the thrown property as part of the attack you make with that weapon.
 Also, when you hit with a ranged attack using a thrown weapon, you gain a +2 bonus to the damage roll.

 Best race for Ranger 5e